Nuitka/Nuitka-website/posts/tommy-gsoc-summary.rst

 - `Urllib3 Wheel with Nuitka Pytest Results <https://nuitka.net/posts/urllib3-wheel-with-nuitka.html>`__
   and `Python-Dateutil Wheel with Nuitka Pytest Results <https://nuitka.net/posts/dateutil-wheel-with-nuitka.html>`__

   * At the start of GSoC, I performed manual pytest comparison for PyPI packages ``urllib3`` and ``dateutil``.

-  * The results were documented in postings above.
+  * The findings of my testing were documented in these postings.

   * Manual testing compares the pytest results of an installed nuitka wheel built using ``python setup.py bdist_nuitka`` to the regular pytest of each package.